By Jon Bloomer

-NH: The bridge on our Dolphin, Redwood, Junior and now the non-adjustable version on the Krautster is our design.
-We have it carved by a small metal shop here in Germany since we don‘t want to deal with metal dust in our rooms.
-I am quite sure to be the first using the curved look on the bridge, which now has been taken on by other companies.
-The studs and saddles are machined by another small company in Germany.
+NH: The bridge on our Dolphin, Redwood, Junior, and now the non-adjustable version on the Krautster is our design.
+We have it carved by a small metal shop here in Germany since we don’t want to deal with metal dust in our rooms.
+I am sure to be the first using the curved look on the bridge, which other companies have now taken on.
+Another small company in Germany machines the studs and saddles.
 The neck and control plate on the Twangmeister is our version as well.
-We do our wooden pickup rings, some of our knobs… my dad makes our truss rods.
+We do our wooden pickup rings, some of our knobs my dad makes our truss rods.

 GC: Do you use modern technology such as CNC machines?
 If so, how does this enhance your luthiery?

 NH: I have built many, many guitars without the help of CNC.
-Now, that we build around 250 in guitars in 2012, I see the CNC as an essential tool and help.
+Now that we made around 250 guitars in 2012, I see the CNC as an essential tool and resource.
 THE big reasons for CNC are the accuracy if you have the right guy telling the machine what to do.
 Some inlay work and binding designs were almost not doable without it.
 So yes, it even can inspire.
 We are currently working on some hollow body projects, where we intensively use it to carve the tops and bodies with belly cuts from the inside.
 Just amazing possibilities!
-Besides that, boring steps such as cutting truss rod channels or electronic cavities are off my shoulders, and I can have fun with more skill-required steps.
+Besides that, tedious steps such as cutting truss rod channels or electronic cavities are off my shoulders, and I can have fun with more skill-required steps.
 I have no reason to hide that we are using CNC.

 GC: You use Häeussel pickups.
 Have you ever been tempted to wind your own?

-NH: Harry does an awesome job!
+NH: Harry does an incredible job!
 He is our friend and is always up to design new pickups with us.
 He is open to any idea or change – just a great human being.
-Therefore we don‘t see the need to try (our own) pickups.
-Besides that, it would take a very long time to get such a big know-how and experience Harry has.
+Therefore we don’t see the need to try (our own) pickups.
+Besides that, it would take a very long time to get the experience Harry has.
 I have many guitars on order (ordered with Häeussels) – no time and need for that!

 GC: What is your most successful model?

-NH: Right now I would say the Orca and Krautster.
+NH: Right now, I would say the Orca and Krautster.
 It depends on the market.
-Especially the Asian countries seem to prefer our Redwood and Dolphin, models.
-We are extremely back-ordered with pretty much every model.
+Especially the Asian countries seem to prefer our Redwood and Dolphin models.
+We are incredibly back-ordered with pretty much every model.
 But Orcas (and Orca 59) and Krautsters lead right now.

 GC: Why whales (and dolphins)?

-NH: My wife Ingrid has been a dolphin maniac ever since.
-I just love the sea and its animals, feel very connected to the ocean, and try to be at the sea as often as possible.
-We traveled a lot, swam with dolphins in the wild and so also got involved with their protection.
-When I started my guitar company, I thought it would be a nice logo to have, since we love aquatic mammals.
-We have many many dolphin things in our house.
+NH: My wife, Ingrid, has been a dolphin maniac ever since.
+I love the sea and its animals, feel very connected to the ocean, and try to be at sea as often as possible.
+We traveled a lot, swam with dolphins in the wild, and got involved with their protection.
+When I started my guitar company, I thought it would be a nice logo since we love aquatic mammals.
+We have many, many dolphin things in our house.

 GC: The Orca 10th Anniversary model looks fantastic.
 Do you plan to do any other anniversary models?

 NH: Certainly yes!
-Our fist Ltd model was the Flying Dolphin, then the 10th Anniversary, now the Blue Whale Ltd (my latest charity project).
-We have some time left to come up with something new and special for the 20th and 25th Anniversary.
+Our first Ltd model was the Flying Dolphin, then the 10th Anniversary, now the Blue Whale Ltd (my latest charity project).
+We have some time left to develop something new and memorable for the 20th and 25th Anniversary.
 I have many ideas floating around.
-I skipped the 15th but we just released our Blue Whale series.
+I skipped the 15th, but we just released our Blue Whale series.